dtapuska/html-translate/README.md

 - History tracking

 Since the page may contain sensitive data user agents should have a confirmation prompt to the user before performing the translation.
+The user agent should not automatically translate an anchor with `hrefTranslate` set based solely on that the user has previously translated to the target language.
+If the user agent wishes to support automatic translation it must use additional data such as a set of trusted URIs to which translations are allowed by the user.
 If the user has automatically translated the page based on a previous confirmation from the user it should make it clear to the user that page was machine translated.

 # Considerations outside the scope  <a name="scope"></a>